podverse/podverse-ops/CONTRIBUTING.md

 *WORK IN PROGRESS - we haven't finalized the terms for bounties yet, but should have them ready soon.*

 We currently charge $18 per year for a Podverse Premium membership, which is covering most of our bills at the moment, but we're still far from being able to afford to pay our core team members.

-Also, we use the [value for value model](https://value4value.info/), and extend Podverse Premium memberships for free to anyone who asks for one.
+Also, we use the [value for value model](https://value4value.info/), and extend Podverse Premium memberships for free for anyone who asks.

-That said, we have invested in a bounties program to help encourage FOSS contributions to Podverse on major features or bug fixes that our core team either doesn't know how to do, or won't realistically have time to complete.
+While our "treasury" is small, we have invested in a bounties program to help encourage FOSS contributions to Podverse on major features or bug fixes that our core team either doesn't know how to do, or won't realistically have time to complete soon.

 If you may be interested in working on a bounty, you can find descriptions for them in [this directory](https://github.com/podverse/podverse-ops/tree/master/bounties).
 If you decide to pick one up, please let us know as soon as possible so we can reserve it for you to work on, and also verify our payment method and terms will work for you.

 ## Documentation